 • 3,000 kilograms of honey produced and sold by the 40 women in Ayyalur, generating approximately £7 per kilogram.
 (In Pandiyar, the 40 women participated for one year and primarily produced honey for family consumption.)

-• £250 additional income generated annually for each of the 40 families from honey sales.
-(In comparison, alternative income sources such as unskilled construction work pay as little as £36 annually).
+• £250 additional income generated annually for each of the 40 Ayyalur families from honey sales.
+In comparison, alternative income sources such as unskilled construction work pay as little as £36 annually.

-Open worlds of hope & possibility for women living in adverse conditions.
+Protect bees, plant trees, and open worlds of hope and possibility for women living in adverse conditions!

 The World Bee Project programmes for women in adversity are